HarryCaveMan/bert-serving-rust/doc/bert_embedding_service.md

     - **Schema**:
         ```json
         {
-            "id":u32
+            "crid":u32
             "embeddings":[Embedding]
         }
         ```
     - **Schema Params**:
-        - **id**: Unsigned int.
+        - **crid**: (Current Request ID) Unsigned int.
 Not used at all by service aside from being passed through to the response, purely used (or misused, we don't care) to allow async callers to track
         - **embeddings**: The embedding vectors for the sentences